harishpumbhadia/harishpumbhadia/README.md

 I have over a year of professional experience in the field of software development and have worked majorly in java related technologies.

 I firmly believe in Linus Torvalds’s words, he stated that “Theory and practice sometimes clash.
-And when that happens, theory loses.
-Every single time.”
+And when that happens, theory loses every single time.”
 As a result, I have managed to create a personal portfolio of software development projects ranging from a single webpage and mini-games to complete web applications, android applications, and management systems.
 Moreover, I have gained skills in data mining, database design and analysis, and Machine learning model development as part of my masters degree.

 My area of interest are Software Engineering, Full-Stack Development, Artificial Intelligence, Cloud Computing  and Database Management.